Square Root calculation methods | square root formulas

 So Take the less number i.e ” 2″ .
 Here our next digit of square root is ” 2 “

-Step 4 : Square root of 784 is 22 or 28.
+Step 4 : The square root of 784 is 22 or 28.

-Step 5 : Take the second digit in square root (i.e 2 ) and multiply it by next preceding number (i.e 2 x 3 = 6 ).
+Step 5 : Take the second digit in square root (i.e 2 ) and multiply it by the next preceding number (i.e 2 x 3 = 6 ).

 Step 6 : Compare the multiplied value ( i.e 6) with the 2nd par of the number (i.e 7 )